 Now is the time to prune your lavender and prepare it for the coming winter.
 Come to the farm and learn how to prune your lavender at home.
 Watch and take notes on pruning in the field to see how it is done and take aromatic clippings home with you.
 The workshop begins at 10 a.m. with a $6 registration fee.
 Call 804-262-7167 or visit lavenderfieldsfarm.com for workshop details.

 September 2, Montpelier Station

 James and Dolly Madison’s Montpelier

 Peel back 250 years of landscaping, one layer at a time, to learn how the grounds of Montpelier evolved through generations of owners from a working plantation to a treasure trove of champion trees and unique plantings.
 Free tour begins at 1 p.m.
-Mansion grounds, visitor center, and walking trails are open daily and free.
+Mansion grounds, visitor’s center, and walking trails are open daily, free of charge.
 House tours are $20 for adults.
 For details, call 540-672-2728 or visit montpelier.org.

 Natural Tunnel State Park